gpratte/react-poker-game-2022-12-22/README.md

 _create-react-app_ installed react version 18 (as you can see by the react version in the package.json).

+## step 10 show game players
+Now have a gameClient that mock out an api call and return canned game data with eight players.

+The Game now shows the GamePlayers in a table.

+Also have a playerClient and seasonClient that mock out an api call and return canned data.
+Will need this when adding a new game player.

 ## step 09 react context
 Introduced a react context ``AddNotificationContext`` in the League that is accessed in the Game custom hook to avoid prop drilling (passing props to descendants).